 Processes thought to underlie Alzheimer's symptoms in individuals with Down syndrome, others

 Obesity, it appears, has something in common with smoking: once the pattern is established, it's difficult to change.
-A new study shows that children who are overweight or obese as 5 year olds are more likely to be obese as adolescents.
-Other studies have shown that obese adolescents tend to become obese adults.
-Thus, it appears that, if a child is obese at age 5, chances are high that child will become an obese adult.
+A new study shows that children who have overweight or obesity as 5 year olds are more likely to have obesity as adolescents.
+Other studies have shown that adolescents with obesity tend to become adults with obesity.
+Thus, it appears that, if a child has obesity at age 5, chances are high that child will have obesity as an adult.

 Ahead, the NICHD has embarked on an exciting new collaboration with other Institutes here at the National Institutes of Health to find novel ways to understand, prevent, and treat a wide array of birth defects affecting body parts and structure.
 Glancing back, I'd like to recount the great strides we've made against neural tube defects, a group of sometimes devastating conditions affecting the brain and spinal cord.